RifatAbouRadi/Spare-Parts-Inventory-Assistant/README.md

 ## Features
 - Takes user input for requested part
-- Handles special queries (case-sensitive, exact text)
+- Handles special queries (exact text, another case)
 - Checks if the requested part is in inventory
 - Loops until a valid part is found
 - Exits only after confirming that a part is available